Strawberry picking is an early summertime favorite and we have options for your family in Central Illinois

 Within a one-hour drive from Champaign-Urbana, you can find spots to take your kids strawberry picking — but don’t delay, strawberry season comes and goes quickly

-Early summer means strawberries, and Champaign-Urbana friends are in luck: we’ve dug up several strawberry farms within roughly an hour’s drive from Champaign-Urbana where you can pick your own strawberries.
+Early summer means strawberries, and Champaign-Urbana friends are in luck: We’ve dug up several farms within roughly an hour’s drive from Champaign-Urbana where you can pick your own strawberries.

 Oh, and a few other tips:

 1) Be sure to bring plenty of sunscreen; sunglasses and hats are also helpful.
 Remember, there is no shade while berry picking.
 As for shoes, rain boots are a good option — or something else that you don’t mind getting dirty or muddy.

 2) Where there is fruit there is often bugs.
 Go early as possible; be prepared to do sunscreen and bug repellent.